Last Updated October 2019

 The Swan and Dolphin

 I’m going to get some pushback on this one, but hear me out.
 The hotels are perfectly nice and in a normal circumstance I’d recommend them.
 But this is Disney and there is absolutely no theming in the rooms or at the pool.
 Even if you redeem points you’re on the hook for $18/night parking and $23/night resort fee.
-I just can’t justify 10,000-12,000 StarPoints (or 8,000-9,600 if you spend five nights as one is free) that could have such better uses.
-If you have to choose one, I don’t see any appreciable difference between the Dolphin and Swan so would choose the lower category Dolphin.
+I just can’t justify 50,000 Bonvoy points that could have such better uses.
+Peak pricing makes an already to expensive hotel even more so.
+If you have to choose one, the Swan is supposed to be a Westin and the Dolphin a Sheraton, so technically the Swan is nicer.
+To be honest, I don’t see much of a difference.

 Beach/Yacht Club and Boardwalk Inn (Hotel)